cran-task-views/WebTechnologies/WebTechnologies.md

     quotas) and the ability to upload and download files from any Dropbox account.
   - *Docker*: `r pkg("analogsea")` is a general purpose client for the Digital Ocean v2 API.
-In addition, the package includes functions to install various R tools including base R, RStudio server, and more.
+In addition, it includes functions to install various R tools including base R, RStudio server, and more.
 There's an improving interface to interact with docker on your remote droplets via this package.
   - `r pkg("crunch")`